ChisomChioke/Customer-Value-Revenue-Optimization-in-Online-Retail/README.md

 2. **Churn Risk Assessment:** Which high-value customers face the greatest attrition risk, and what is the revenue exposure?

+3. **Resource Allocation:** How should pricing, discounts, and retention investments be differentiated by customer segment to maximize ROI?

+The analysis constructs a framework linking **segmentation → lifetime value → pricing strategy**, enabling efficient allocation of retention spend and pricing flexibility aligned with customer behavior rather than arbitrary rules.

 ## Data Overview

 **Dataset:** [Online Retail II dataset](https://archive.ics.uci.edu/dataset/502/online+retail+ii) from UCI Machine Learning Repository